 Summer Schedule (mid-June-late September)

-Holy Eucharist Rite II, 9:30 am, Chapel (1st Sundays of the month), Church (all other times)
+Holy Eucharist Rite II, 10 am, Church

 Sung Evensong, 5:00 pm, 2nd Sundays of the month (October-June)

-Information about our Music Ministry can be found here.
+Information about our Music Ministry can be found here

 First time going to an Episcopal service?